(Image credit: FAO - E-learning Centre)

 “E-learning can be defined as the use of computer and Internet technologies to deliver a broad array of solutions to enable learning and improve performance” (FAO’s guide for designing and developing e-learning courses).

-Additionally, since 2015, AIMS has annually delivered Spanish Training Courses under the title: ‘Introduction to Research Data Management’.
 The idea of an online course on data management - aimed specifically at users in Latin America - came about at the San Diego RDA Meeting (2015) to:

 Within the scope of these targeted courses, free access to related audio-visual material (including videos and webinars) has been provided and interviews with course participants have been conducted and disseminated.
 Moreover, best practices related to the course thematic have been carefully screened and discussed (e.g. i-Marine, Dataverse, Figshare, EUDAT, the Agricultural Data Interest Group (IGAD) of the Research Data Alliance (RDA), CIMMYT, Global Bioversity Information Facility).
 Read more about on the course page.